-In addition to the six prospective rate cells, there is a maternity care supplemental payment.
-One payment is made per live birth delivery (C-section or vaginal), regardless of the number of births.
+In addition to the six prospective rate cells, shown below, within the HC program, there is also a maternity care supplemental payment.
+The maternity care supplemental payment is one payment that is made to the PH-MCOs per live birth delivery (C-section or vaginal), regardless of the number of births during the delivery event.
 The maternity care payment reflects the risk of the mother's PH claims 90 days prior to the birth event and the birth event.
 Behavioral Health (BH) services provided to pregnant women will be paid for by the BH managed care organizations (BH-MCOs), as provided by the respective agreements.

-Rate cells may change between rate cycles to address data credibility, populations entering or leaving HealthChoices, or meet the needs of HealthChoices as it evolves.
-The rate cells/supplemental payments for CY 2019 rate setting as of the date of this databook are listed below and are subject to change:
+Rate cells may change between rate cycles to address data credibility, populations entering or leaving HealthChoices, or to meet the needs of HealthChoices as it evolves.
+The rate cells/supplemental payments for CY 2020 rate setting as of the date of this databook are listed below and are subject to change: